Ocean Parkway Jewish Center

-Ocean Parkway Jewish Center is a historic synagogue at 550 Ocean Pkwy. in Kensington, Brooklyn, New York, New York.
-It was built between 1924 and 1926 and is a three-story plus basement and attic, stone clad Neoclassical style building.
-It has a two-story addition.
-The front facade features three round-arched entrances and the second and third stories are organized as a temple front.
+The Ocean Parkway Jewish Center is an Orthodox Jewish synagogue located at 550 Ocean Parkway, in Kensington, Brooklyn, New York City, New York, United States.

+The synagogue was built between 1924 and 1926 and is a three-story plus basement and attic, stone clad Neoclassical style building, with a two-story addition.
+The front façade features three round-arched entrances and the second and third stories are organized as a temple front.
 It was listed on the National Register of Historic Places in 2009.
+The building was designed by Samuel Malkind and Martyn Weinstein.
+Malkind had worked for Louis Abramson's firm before starting his own practice with Weinstein and the design followed a pattern set by Abramson, "combining neo-Classical ornament with Judaic symbols".